-Number of Other Accounts Managed and Assets by Account Type as of October 31, 2017 performance-based fees.
+As described above, the Portfolio Manager may manage other accounts with investment strategies similar to the Fund, including other investment companies and separately managed accounts.
+Fees earned by the sub-advisers may vary among these accounts and the Portfolio Manager may personally invest in some but not all of these accounts.
+In addition, certain accounts may be subject to performance-based fees.
 These factors could create conflicts of interest because a portfolio manager may have incentives to favor certain accounts over others, resulting in other accounts outperforming the Fund.
 A conflict may also exist if a portfolio manager identified a limited investment opportunity that may be appropriate for more than one account, but the Fund is not able to take full advantage of that opportunity due to the need to allocate that opportunity among multiple accounts.
 In addition, the Portfolio Manager may execute transactions for another account that may adversely impact the value of securities held by the Fund.
-However, the Sub-Adviser believes that these risks are mitigated by the fact that accounts with like investment strategies managed by a particular portfolio manager are generally managed in a similar fashion, subject to exceptions to account for particular investment restrictions or policies applicable only to certain accounts, differences in cash flows and account sizes, and other factors.
+However, the Sub-Adviser believes that these risks are mitigated by the fact that accounts with like investment restrictions or policies applicable only to certain accounts, differences in cash flows and account sizes, and other factors.
 In addition, the Sub-Adviser has adopted trade allocation procedures so that accounts with like investment strategies are treated fairly and equitably over time.